An Early Explanation for Man

 26 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 27 So God created man in His own image; in the image of God He created him; male and female He created them.
 28 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”

 And, since we are about to make our way into verse twenty-six, let us briefly note a couple of things.
 First, see the grace of God in the verses that precede that verse.
 The LORD, in His grace, created a suitable and beautiful dwelling place for man.
 So that, as we come to day six we are reminded that God undertook a series of creative preparations prior to bringing man into existence so that man would begin his existence in a place that was fit for both use and comfort.
 Second, the previous five days of creation, and the creation of the beasts of the field and creeping things earlier on day six, all demonstrated God’s glory in some way.
-They all attest to divine power (Rom.
-1:20) and wisdom (Ps.
-104:24); they all attest to His righteousness (Ps.
+They all attest to His divine power (Rom.
+1:20), wisdom (Ps.
+104:24), righteousness (Ps.
 97:6) and other invisible attributes (Rom.
 1:20).
 But while they all bring Him glory, none of them were made in His image.
 That brings us to the first half of verse twenty-six…

 Then God said, “Let Us make man in Our image, according to Our likeness…” (Gen. 1:26a)

 This is language we haven’t seen up until this point in the opening chapter of Genesis.
 Our curiosity is particularly peaked by the personal pronouns that are used: “us” and “our” (and “our” again).
 So immediately the first question is – to whom was God speaking?
-Some think that God was referring to angels (i.e. the angelic host) but, for starters, I don’t think that option fits well contextually.
+Some think that God was referring to angels (i.e. the angelic host) but, besides the fact that mankind wasn’t created in the image of angels, I don’t think that option fits well contextually.
 Up until this point in the Genesis account there hasn’t been any reference to angels, literarily-speaking.
 But there has been a linguistic witness to the reality of plurality within the one true God.
 The first Hebrew readers of Genesis would have recognized the plural Hebrew ending of the identification of God in Genesis 1:1: Elohim.
 Furthermore, verse twenty-seven states that “God created man in His own image” (vs.27a) and repeats that idea in the next phrase, “in the image of God He created them” (vs.27b).
-Therefore, the most appropriate interpretation, and the most natural reading of the text, is that the “Let us make” expression is (a) best be understood as a conversation within the Trinity, and (b) an early hint of the doctrine that the Scripture unmistakably sets forth – that God is one in essence, eternally existing in three persons.
+Therefore, the most appropriate interpretation, and the most natural reading of the text, is that the “Let us make” expression is (a) best understood as a conversation within the Trinity, and (b) an early hint of the doctrine that the Scripture unmistakably sets forth – that God is one in essence, eternally existing in three persons.

 That brings us to what God said, “Let Us make man in Our image, according to Our likeness…” And with this statement we will begin to unpack why God placed man here on the earth.